jMCHammer/mystery-tour-countdown/README.md

 # Mystery Tour Countdown / Scavenger Hunt

+## Background
 This ReactJS app is made up of a series of pages that were built to simulate a Scavenger Hunt or Puzzle Hunt during a trip with friends to Poughkeepsie, NY.
 The Hunt became active when the weekend started and it is now closed.
 Though the URL used for the website is still active https://mysterytour.dev

+## Technology
+The project was written in ReactJS and was hosted on Heroku.
+I was originally going to store the puzzles, user data, and progress in a Heroku hosted postgres instance, but I went with the simpliest approach which was putting all the puzzles in the React app.

+## The Goal
+The intention of the project was to build up energy and excitement for a trip we had planned as friends.
+The website started with a countdown.
+Once the countdown ended, the hunt started.
+The group dove into a series of puzzles that took us through Poughkeepsie.
+Considering all the desinations were chosen before I had ever even visited the city, it went surprisingly well!

+## Future Improvements
+The app doesn't store the progress through the puzzles of the user.
+I would like to add user profiles and maybe store the puzzles and progress in a database, or as a short-term solution, potentially storing progress in the user's browser cache.

 ## Available Scripts